taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - **The Rust Programming Language** (2nd, 2023) by Carol Nichols and Steve Klabnik
 - **Rust for Rustaceans: Idiomatic Programming for Experienced Developers** (2021) by Jon Gjengset
 - **Programming Rust: Fast, Safe Systems Development** (2021) by Jason Orendorff and Jim Blandy
-- Command-Line Rust: A Project-Based Primer for Writing Rust CLIs by Ken Youens-Clark
 - Rust Programming By Example: Enter the World of Rust by Building Engaging, Concurrent, Reactive, and Robust Applications by Antoni Boucher and Guillaume Gomez
 - Rust in Action by Tim McNamara